Pr0fiNoob/Schedule-I-Recipe-DB/README.md

 ## Features

 - **Recipe Management:**
-  Add, edit, delete, and view recipes with details such as ingredients, instructions, effects, and notes.
+  Add, edit, delete, and view recipes with details such as ingredients, instructions, effects, and additional notes.

 - **Customer Management:**
   View a scrollable, detailed list of customers, including their preferences, area, standards, and spend range.